- 1 large egg

 - 4 to 6 walleye fillets (about 1-1/2 pounds)

 - In a shallow bowl, beat egg and honey.
 In another bowl, combine the cracker crumbs, flour, salt and pepper.
 Dip fillets into egg mixture, then coat with crumb mixture.

-- In a large skillet, heat 1/4 in. of oil; fry fish over medium-high heat for 3-4 minutes on each side or until fish flakes easily with a fork.
+- In a large skillet, heat 1/4 in. of oil; fry fish over medium-high heat for 3-4 minutes on each side or until fish just begins to flake easily with a fork.
 Drizzle with honey.
-Yield: 4-6 servings.
+Yield: 6 servings.

 "This recipe has become a family favorite.
 It's the only one I use when fresh pickerel is on the menu.
 Everyone who tries it, even the skeptics who believe they have the best walleye recipe, admit it's truly delicious."